top of page

 • Stress and shallow breathing

-• Support the nervous system for improved relaxation and function
+• Supporting the nervous system for improved relaxation and function

-Manual lymphatic drainage can be a powerful tool for muscians after intense practice or a performance.
-It helps reduce inflammation, boost the immune system and flush out trapped toxins after intense practice or a performance - all which support quicker recovery and help. prevent burnout during demanding periods.
+Manual lymphatic drainage can be particularly beneficial for musicians after intense practice or performances.
+It helps reduce inflammation, boosts the immune system, and flushes out trapped toxins.
+This support aids quicker recovery and helps prevent burnout during demanding periods.

-Here are some ways to protect your body:
+Here are some effective ways to protect your body:

 1. Warm-Up and Cool Down